-Founded in 2001, EARLALL is a unique Brussels-based network of more than 50 regional and local stakeholders (full members, observers and partner regions) aiming to influence European policy and to co-operate in projects in the field of lifelong learning.
+Founded in 2001, EARLALL is a unique Brussels-based network of 13 regions (plus observers and partner regions) aiming to influence European policy and to co-operate in projects in the field of lifelong learning.

 Based on the unique strengths of every region and local authority, EARLALL facilitates regional collaboration and partnerships and the open and rapid exchange of knowledge in a context of trust and confidence.
 EARLALL supports its members engage in and shape EU lifelong learning policy, develop successful projects at the EU level and raise their profile in Brussels.